2010 Winter Olympics: Doping

 On March 11, 2010, it was reported that the Polish cross country skier Kornelia Marek was tested positive for EPO by the Polish Olympic Committee.
 If found guilty of doping by the International Olympic Committee, Marek and the relay teams would be disqualified and stripped of their Vancouver results.
 She would also be banned from the next Winter Olympics in Sochi, Russia, in 2014.

 Marek denied taking any banned substances, but the backup "B" sample from the Vancouver doping lab confirmed the "A" sample.

 On October 9, 2017, the IOC announced that three positive doping cases had been found from their re-analysis programme from the 2010 games.
 All three cases belonged to the same athlete, whose identity was not released at the time.
 The IOC had re-tested 1,195 urine samples from the games out of the 1,710 taken, which equates to 70%, as part of their re-analysis programme.

 Weeks later, the athlete was confirmed to be Slovenian biathlete Teja Gregorin.

+Mascots

+The mascots of the 2010 Winter Olympics are a spirit bear named Miga and a Sasquatch named Quatchi.